 Among the benefits of dog obedience training are:

-- Bonding – This is a unique opportunity to spend quality time with your dog.
-Dogs tend to be very social creatures that just want attention, and obedience training are a very positive type of attention that’s also constructive.
+Bonding – This is a unique opportunity to spend quality time with your dog.
+Dogs tend to be very social creatures that just want attention, and obedience training is a very positive type of attention that's also constructive.

-- Teaching him the rules – Every home has rules, and it’s not natural for dogs understand the rule set of people.
+Teaching him the rules – Every home has rules, and it's not natural for dogs to understand the rule set by people.
 However, most breeds want to make their owners happy, so all you have to do is teach him the rules.